MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-default.md

 # The default Azure Information Protection policy

-*Applies to: Azure Information Protection preview*
+>*Applies to: Azure Information Protection preview*

+[This information is preliminary and subject to change.
+During the preview, blank articles might be published as placeholders.]

 Use the following information to understand how the default policy for Azure Information Protection is configured.